Get the latest from TODAY

 For a Feast of Seven Fishes dinner on Christmas Eve or entertaining on Christmas Day, try these juicy prawns that can be served as hors d'oeuvres or an appetizer.

-Baked clams oreganata are a must-have for a traditional Italian Feast of the Seven Fishes, which is celebrated on Christmas Eve, but these would be a lovely appetizer for any special meal.
+Baked clams oreganata are a must-have for a traditional Italian Feast of the Seven Fishes, which is celebrated on Christmas Eve.
+Delicate, but also packed with flavor, these little jewels from the sea are great as a starter or a main attraction.

 Italian Christmas mains

-Although it's made with just a handful of ingredients, this pork tenderloin looks (and tastes!) impressive.
-Pork tenderloin is a very lean cut, meaning this simple recipe is healthy too.
+Although it's made with just a handful of ingredients, this pork tenderloin looks (and tastes!) very impressive.
+Pork tenderloin is a very lean cut of meat, meaning this simple recipe is healthy, too.
 You can use any combination of onions you like, as long as you have about 8 cups in total.

-The chops have a balanced rich flavor (agrodolce means "sweet and sour") without adding tons of additional fats.
+These chops have a balanced rich flavor (agrodolce means "sweet and sour") and they're made without the addition of a lot of unnecessary fats.

 Italian Christmas pastas

-Perfect for an easy seafood dinner and an Italian Feast of Seven Fishes dinner on Christmas Eve.
+This dish is perfect for an easy seafood dinner on a holiday weeknight or a fancier meal like the Italian Feast of Seven Fishes dinner on Christmas Eve.

-Creamy, rich and way easier than it looks, cook up this fast pasta dinner idea from twin Italian chefs Tony and John Alberti.
-Fresh sage make the sauce especially fragrant.
-Serve topped with crispy fried sage leaves.
+Creamy, rich and way easier than it looks, this fast pasta dinner idea comes from twin Italian chefs Tony and John Alberti.
+Fresh sage makes the sauce especially fragrant.
+Serve the pasta topped with crispy fried sage leaves.

 Italian Christmas side dishes

-Bacon makes everything better, especially star chef Lidia Bastianich's sauteed brussels sprouts with walnuts and bacon.
+Bacon makes everything better ... right?
+That's according to Italian celebrity chef Lidia Bastianich who makes her sauteed Brussels sprouts with walnuts and bacon.

-Broccolini is a cross between broccoli and Chinese kale.
-Besides being a little more elegant, it's more interesting — sweeter and a little more peppery than regular broccoli.
-All you need to do is toss it with olive oil, salt, and pepper, toss it on a sheet pan, and roast it.
+Broccolini is a hybrid between broccoli and Chinese kale.
+Besides looking a little more elegant than traditional broccoli, it has a unique taste that is more bitter and slightly peppery.
+All you need to do is toss it with olive oil, salt and pepper, toss it on a sheet pan, and roast it to perfection.
 Side dishes don't get any easier than this!

 Italian Christmas desserts

-This gorgeous dessert has a luscious ricotta filling and irresistible biscotti crust.
+This gorgeous dessert has a luscious ricotta filling and an irresistible biscotti crust.

 Try serving this lovely orange cake with a citrusy sparkling cocktail.
 The Alberti brothers suggest serving the cake with non-dairy ice cream, but it would also be delicious with regular ice cream.

-Come dessert time, serving individual glasses of tiramisu is a piece of cake (well not literally).
-Not only will these impress your guests, but everyone is guaranteed to get one!
+Come dessert time, serving individual glasses of tiramisu is a piece of cake (well, not literally).
+Not only will these impress your guests, but everyone is guaranteed to get their own portion.

 Italian Christmas cocktails